 Over the last two decades there has been little or no change in Amtrak on-board passenger service in the state.
 In fact, there have been reductions to onboard service, specifically when café food service on many NYC-Albany ‘Empire Service’ trains was eliminated in 2005 by Amtrak.
-This cut included the closure of the Amtrak commissary at the Rensselaer station, resulting in operating café cars not being properly stock.
+This cut included the closure of the Amtrak commissary at the Rensselaer station, resulting in operating café cars not being properly stocked.
 As a result, trains frequently run out of food and drink on their return trips from Western NY and Canada to New York City, where they are stocked at the Amtrak commissary in Sunnyside Yard, Queens.

 ESPA supports restoring café car service on all trains in New York State and the re-opening of the commissary base in Rensselaer.
 These issues have a budgetary aspect because they could increase the subsidy paid by New York State taxpayers to Amtrak under PRIIA Section 209.
-However, reforms enacted since 2005 by Amtrak to its food and beverage service as resulted in reduce losses, with Café Car revenue on the Northeast Corridor now exceeding its costs.
+However, reforms enacted since 2005 by Amtrak to its food and beverage service have resulted in reduced losses, with Café Car revenue on the Northeast Corridor now exceeding its costs.

-As a result we at ESPA beleive that restoration of full food service will greatly enhance onboard service, support the goal of selling more 'Taste NY' food and bervages currently stocked in Empire Corridor cafe cars, while being largly cost neutral to the state goverment.
+As a result, we at ESPA believe that restoration of full food service will greatly enhance onboard service, support the goal of selling more 'Taste NY' food and beverages currently stocked in Empire Corridor cafe cars, while being largely cost neutral to the state government.
 You can help by contacting your local state representatives and the governor’s office on this issue of reopening the Albany-Rensselaer commissary and restoring café service to all Empire service trains.
-By making you voiced heard you will push this issue up in priorities of our state government.
-Also Give Expanded Food Service Your "Like" on Facebook: Hudson Valley Food Service on Amtrak
+By making your voice heard you will push this issue up in priorities of our state government.
+Also Give "Expanded Food Service" your "like" on Facebook: Hudson Valley Food Service on Amtrak

-ESPA proposes the addition of a baggage car one of the state’s supported corridor trains, the NYC-Niagara Falls Maple Leaf.
+ESPA proposes the addition of a baggage car on one of the state’s supported corridor trains, the NYC-Niagara Falls Maple Leaf being the ideal train.
 A baggage car on the Maple Leaf would permit checked baggage at stations that now provide baggage service to the Lake Shore Limited, as well as the new stations at Buffalo Exchange Street and Niagara Falls.
-Having a baggage car on the popular Maple Leaf would remove excess luggage from often crowded coach cars, were it can block aisleways, impeding mobility of passengers.
+Having a baggage car on the popular Maple Leaf would remove excess luggage from often crowded coach cars, where it can block aisleways, impeding mobility of passengers.
 Of equal importance is the ability to store bicycles and other sporting equipment in the baggage car, thus opening the opportunity for downstate residents for example to bring bicycles to tour the Erie Canal Trailway or bring hockey equipment to the tournaments Upstate.
 Amtrak has completed the acceptance of an order of new Viewliner baggage cars – built by CAF USA in Elmira Heights NY – so the equipment is available.

 Other states have successfully worked with Amtrak to increase bicycle capacity on trains to promote tourism travel.
 The State of Pennsylvania recently added a baggage car to the NYC-Philadelphia-Pittsburgh Pennsylvanian at an estimated cost of $300,000 annually.
 However, Amtrak provides a discount to Pennsylvania because their baggage car provides a through service connection with an Amtrak long-distant train, the Capitol Limited.
 Thus, the cost would be higher for New York State.
 In addition to the Maple Leaf the Adirondack would benefit from a baggage car, however this is more difficult because there are no stations providing service north of Schenectady to Montreal, only Saratoga Springs is staffed by Amtrak, and then there is the complication of customs and border inspection.